Is your company fully capitalizing on your customer engagement?

 Merriam-Webster defines snob appeal as “qualities intended to appeal to a sense of snobbery in people and make them want to be part of or have something.”

-Other companies have successfully created such an appeal.
+But other companies have successfully created such a snob appeal.
 For example, consider Apple with its iPhones, computers and smartwatches.

 That’s also why expensive cars or even hybrid cars are appealing to some demographics.